Somanshu-Mahajan/sql-island/README.md

   </tbody>
 </table>

-#### You: That looks better!
+#### 💬You: That looks better!
 I will go and visit those smiths.
-#### Paul: Hi stranger!
+#### 💬Paul: Hi stranger!
 Where are you going?
 I'm Paul, I'm the major of Monkeycity.
 I will go ahead and register you as a citizen.
 > INSERT INTO inhabitant (name, villageid, gender, job, gold, state) VALUES ('Stranger', 1, '?', '?', 0, '?')
-#### You: No need to call me stranger!
+#### 💬You: No need to call me stranger!
 What's my personid?
 (Hint: Use a SELECT query without an asterisk.
 In former queries, the * stands for: all columns.
 Instead of the star, you can also address one or more columns (seperated by a comma) and you will only get the columns you need.)
 ```sql
 SELECT personid FROM INHABITANT WHERE name = 'Stranger';
 ```